-State's either modifying its reservation so as to eliminate the inadmissibility, or withdrawing its reservation, or forgoing becoming a party to the treaty.
-196
+in the event of inadmissibility of a reservation, it is the reserving State that has the responsibility for taking action.
+This action may consist, for example, in the State's either modifying its reservation so as to eliminate the inadmissibility, or withdrawing its reservation, or forgoing becoming a party to the treaty.

-Both texts left open the way for less drastic and general solutions and, in effect, guideline 4.5.3 as finally adopted is midway between both extreme positions: the Commission has maintained that, in conformity with its initial view, it was in principle for the reserving State to express its intention.
-On the other hand, it has taken an important step toward the position of the human rights bodies in that it accepts the principle of a (rebuttable) presumption in favour of the severability of the reservation (that is of the super-maximum effect of the reservation).
+Both texts left the way open for less drastic and general solutions and, in effect, guideline 4.5.3 as finally adopted is midway between the two extreme positions: the Commission has maintained that, in conformity with its initial view, it was in principle for the reserving state to express its intention.
+On the other hand, it has taken an important step towards the position of the human rights bodies in that it accepts the principle of a (rebuttable) presumption in favour of the severability of the reservation (that is of the super-maximum effect of the reservation).
 However, several remarks can be made:

-- this middle way solution could only be adopted after years of discussions, during which the points of view slowly moved closer together; - however, this move is more true concerning the members of the ILC and of the human rights bodies; as for the States, the 2010 debate in the Sixth Committee showed quite rigidly stubborn and rather discouraging positions;197 - the draft guideline adopted that year by the Commission was certainly less unsatisfactory than the final text of guideline 4.5.3; it read thus:
+- this middle way solution could only be adopted after years of discussions, during which the points of view slowly moved closer together; - however, this move is more true concerning the members of the ILC and of the human rights bodies; as for the states, the 2010 debate in the Sixth Committee revealed quite rigidly stubborn and rather discouraging positions; - the draft guideline adopted that year by the Commission was certainly less unsatisfactory than the final text of guideline 4.5.3; it read thus: